mozilla/extension-workshop/documentation/develop/getting-started-with-web-ext.md

 ## Installation

-`web-ext` is a node-based application that you install with the <a href="https://www.firefox.com" target="_blank" rel="noreferrer noopener" title="nodejs/npm">nodejs/npm</a> tool.
+`web-ext` is a node-based application that you install with the [nodejs/npm](https://www.firefox.com) tool.
 Install web-ext using the following command:

 <!-- Syntax Highlighting -->